nginxinc/nginx-one-workshops/labs/lab5/readme.md

     <br/>

-Optional Exercise: In this next lab exercise, you will use the `weighted` algorithm to send more traffic to different backends.
+**(Optional Exercise)**: In this next lab exercise, you will use the `weighted` algorithm to send more traffic to different backends.

-1. Update your `upstreams.conf` file within your mounted folder (`labs/lab4/nginx-plus/etc/nginx/conf.d`) to modify the `server`entries to set an administrative ratio, as follows:
+1. Using NGINX One Console, update your `upstreams.conf` file to modify the `server` entries to set an administrative ratio, as follows:

     ```nginx
     ...snip